MarkMLl/dsocat/README.md

 ![Screenshot](DSO-Cat_2021-01-29T09_35_07.png)

-Fairly extensive facilities are available allowing the backend to be rebuilt and reloaded without inrefering with the frontend.
+Fairly extensive facilities are available allowing the backend to be rebuilt and reloaded without interfering with the frontend.

 Wishlist: more (cheap) devices to test against etc.